sdcst12-students/b202-working-with-strings-yuriif671/README.md

 (2 points)

 ##### Problem 1
 String handling is important.
-We can break a string into pieces to help us look at parts one at a time using the string.split function
+We can break a string into pieces to help us look at parts one at a time using the string.split function.
+Have the user enter a sentence or paragraph and gives a word count.
 (2 points)

+##### Problem 2
+Retrieve the contents of the sd.deltasd.bc.ca webpage.
+Remove all of the HTML and display just the real contents of the page.
+(3 points)